mattermost/docs/source/install/self-managed-changelog.md

  - Updated **Account Settings** terminology to **Profile**.
  - Updated instances of **switch** to **navigate**.
  - Updated in-product text terminology to shift from **comments** to **conversations** and **replies**.
+ - Added a **Click to open thread** setting for all users, to allow users to click anywhere on a message to open the reply thread.
  - Do Not Disturb option for **Tomorrow** now displays the expiry time.
  - Recent emojis now get updated based on the default selected skin tone.
  - Updated **SingleImageView** to hide the image name for attached images until the image is collapsed.
- - Moved the expand arrow to the left of image name.
+ - Moved the expand arrow to the left of an image name.
  - The image expansion icon now appears on image hover.
  - Added online status to profile images on user autocomplete.
  - App Commands now have an option to be opened as modals.